 In an era where digital communication is pivotal, the recent discontinuation of Twilio’s Programmable Video SDK has left many businesses searching for a robust and versatile alternative.
 Actually, there are various similar Twilio Video SDKs such as ZEGOCLOUD which provides real-time video communication to make real-time video calls or even interactive live streaming in the apps.

 What is a Video SDK

 The other kind transmits real-time media data with leverage on a data acceleration network like ZEGOCLOUD.
-ZEGOCLOUD built a proprietary data acceleration network called MSDN (Massive Serial Data Network), and uses it to guarantee the service quality of video calls like smoothness, low latency and high definition.
+ZEGOCLOUD built a proprietary data acceleration network called MSDN (Massive Serial Data Network) and uses it to guarantee the service quality of video calls like smoothness, low latency, and high definition.
 With the acceleration network deployed on the cloud, real-time video communication service providers like Twilio and ZEGOCLOUD will provide the video SDK as a PaaS.
-Developers will be able to integrate the video SDK and use the service easily.
+Developers can integrate the video SDK and use the service easily.

 The Must-Have Video SDK Features

 Different video SDKs contain various features for differentiation.
 However, there are some basic features that a typical video SDK must have.